-Purpose: Create a large tangle of rope in the middle of a team and then see how quickly another team can undo it.
-Allows for great discussions of how one team makes a mess and another team has to clean it up.
+Purpose: Groups create a large tangle of rope and then see how quickly another team can undo it.
+It allows for great discussions of how one team makes a mess and another team has to clean it up.

 Group Size: 12 or more

-- Tell me about the teamwork you used to untangle this mess.
+- Tell me about how you used teamwork to untangle this mess.